-Annuitant mortality rates are based on April 1, 2005 - March 31, 2011 System's experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2014.
+Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 for FY 2016 and April 1, 2005 - March 31, 2011 for FY 2015 System's experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2014.

-The actuarial assumptions used in the April 1, 2014 valuation are based on the results of an actuarial experience study for the period April 1, 2005 - March 31, 2010.
+The actuarial assumptions used in the April 1, 2015 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015 and the April 1, 2014 valuation are based on the results of an actuarial experience study for the period April 1, 2005 - March 31, 2010.

 The long term expected rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2015 are summarized below.
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2016 and 2015 are summarized below.

+Long-Term

+Expected

+Target Real Rate

-Asset Type Target Allocation Long-Term Expected Real Rate of Return
+Asset Type Allocation of Return

 Domestic Equity 38% 7.30%

 International Equity 13 8.55

 Private Equity 10 11.00

 Real Estate 8 8.25

 Absolute Return Strategies 3 6.75

 Opportunistic Portfolio 3 8.60

 Real Asset 3 8.65

 Bonds and Mortgages 18 4.00

 Cash 2 2.25

 Inflation Indexed Bonds 2 4.00

 100%